 Now, a marketing campaign tracking and management database, structured in a tabular form with a template, will look like this:

-With Stackby's Campaign Management template, you can track the status of your every single marketing campaign separately.
-You can also check the amount you have spent till date in each campaign.
+With Stackby's Campaign Management template, you can track the status of every single marketing campaign separately.
+You can also check the amount you have spent to date on each campaign.

-You can keep track on the number of clicks, conversions & conversion rates.
+You can keep track of the number of clicks, conversions & conversion rates.
 You can also calculate the average CPA.

 Using the right kind of software to manage and store data is an important decision for any business to run smoothly.
 It makes an organization cost-effective and spares a lot of time.

-While Google Sheets and Google drive have made a huge step forward in the case of spreadsheets, the self-driven Database seems like a wave of the future.
+While Google Sheets and Google Drive have made a huge step forward in the case of spreadsheets, the self-driven Databases seem like a wave of the future.
 The final choice depends on the need and level of business you are into.
 This blog post on databases vs spreadsheets was our effort to highlight the common similarities and differences between databases and spreadsheets and what would be ideal for businesses these days.